Wildelyssa/LolcatClock/README.md

 * Default times and images set for morning, afternoon, and evening

 ## Improvements and Edits
-* Solved issues:
-* 12 hour clock was showing -12 at midnight: added if statement to display 0
-* Improved responsiveness for mobile

 ** Party Button issue:
-  * If event listener has been triggered, party button does not activate.
+  * If time === selecter.value (event listener has been selected) the party button does not activate.
+Selecter overrides party button.
-  Tried placing party button code higher up in the code to parse first, but didn't work.
+  Tried placing party button code higher up in the code to parse first, but didn't make any difference.
-  Look into the issue and find a fix: possibly add a conditional statement
+  Look into the issue and find a fix: possibly add a conditional statement.

 ## Future Improvements and additions
 ** Add caption/quote on photos as `<span>` and change using JavaScript to make furture edits easier